swoosh1337/Einstein-Vision/README.md

 # Einstein Vision - Checkpoint 1 Submission

-This repository contains the code and data for Checkpoint 1 submission of the RBE 549: Computer Vision project, Einstein Vision, completed by Deepak Nagle and Irakli Gregolia.
+This repository contains the code and data for the RBE 549: Computer Vision project, Einstein Vision, completed by Irakli Grigolia and Tupak Nagle.
 The goal of this project is to implement various computer vision techniques to detect and analyze the environment around a moving car.

 ## Networks Utilized